Nyírbátor

 Nyírbátor (/hu/) is a town in Szabolcs–Szatmár–Bereg County, in the Northern Great Plain region of eastern Hungary.
-The town contains 15th and 16th century ecclesiastic and secular architectural heritage.
+The town contains 15th- and 16th-century ecclesiastic and secular architectural heritage.

 Geography

 It covers an area of 66.73 km2 and has a population of 12,259 (2015).
 The town forms the largest and most important population centre of the southern Nyírség region of Hungary.

 History

 The first written record of the settlement dates from 1279.
-Its name is derived from the Old Turkish word 'batir', or Mongolian 'bator' (originally meaning a 'good hero' and corresponding to 'bátor' in modern Hungarian).
-At that time, the ancestors of the Báthory's, the Gutkeled clan, already owned the land.
+Its name is derived from the Old Turkish word batir, or Mongolian bator (originally meaning a "good hero" and corresponding to bátor in modern Hungarian).
+At that time, the ancestors of the Báthorys, the Gutkeled clan, already owned the land.
 The town became the administrative centre of their estates and also the family burial site.
 The family owned the town until the death of Gabriel Báthory, Prince of Transylvania, in 1613.

 In 1549, the legates of King Ferdinand I and Isabella ceded Transylvania to the Kingdom of Hungary.
 During the decades that followed there was a lasting dispute over ownership of the town, with the local aristocrats more inclined to recognize the sovereignty of the ruling prince of Transylvania.

 By the 18th century, the town had become impoverished.
 In the course of the 1872 reorganization of public administration it lost its city status, which it regained in 1973.